repnz/windbg-cheat-sheet/README.md

 ```
 After that, we can run a command to load the SOS plugin from the runtime DLL. the name of the runtime DLL was changed in .NET 4, so we have to specify a different name.
 This command means: Load the "sos" plugin from a loaded DLL.

+To determine the version of .NET, you can run 'lm' and see which DLL is loaded:

+- mscorwks: .NET 2
+- clr: .NET 4

 ##### .NET 2